-MaxiService®EBS301 scan tool A PC or laptop with USB ports A USB cable
+AL619 scan tool A PC or laptop with USB ports A USB cable

-- Install PC Suit through the included CD, or download the applications in our website: www.autel.com or our distributors' site. - 2) Connect the scanner to computer with the USB cable supplied. - 3) Run Printer software on computer. - 4) Select Playback function in Main Screen of the scan tool.
+- NOTE: The print function is not available on Mac for the present. - 1) Download and install the Maxi PC Suite application in our website: www.autel.com or our distributors' site. - 2) Connect the scanner to computer with the USB cable supplied. - 3) Run Printer software on computer. - 4) Select Playback function in Main Screen of the scan tool.
 In Scan screen, use the UP/DOWN scroll button to select the files you want to print.
-Wait for the reviewing window to display (Figure 4.2), then select Print function on the bottom.
+Wait for the reviewing window to display (Figure 4.2), and then select Print function on the bottom.
 The selected file will be uploaded to your computer.
 For more detailed instructions, please refer to 4.
 Playback Data. - 5) The Printer will show as below.

 - 6) The selected data will display on the textbox of Printer.
-By selecting the function keys on the right, you could execute the following operations: - Print Print all data in the textbox to a printer connected to your computer. - Edit Once clicked, the software will automatically open an NOTEPAD window with all recorded data showing on. - Copy Copy all data in the textbox to the clipboard. - Clear Delete all data in the textbox. - Exit Quit the operation. - You are also allowed to edit, copy, and delete the data in the Printer window. - NOTE: The scan tool can only print text data even though the data is saved in graphic mode.
+By selecting the function keys on the right, you could execute the following operations: - Print Print all data in the textbox to a printer connected to your computer. - Edit Once clicked, the software will automatically open an NOTEPAD window with all recorded data showing on. - Copy Copy all data in the textbox to the clipboard. - Clear Delete all data in the textbox. - Exit Quit the operation. - 7) You are also allowed to edit, copy, and delete the data in the Printer window. - NOTE: The scan tool can only print text data even though the data is saved in graphic mode.

-6.2.
-Software update
+7.2.
+Software Update